Skip to content

 Rebind with Function Application

-A powerful pattern is rebinding a variable through a function:
+A common pattern is rebinding a variable through a function:

 kettle